 Children from divorced families may show signs of insecurity and may feel rejected.
 Feelings of loss generate feelings of insecurity.
 Children who experience any loss tend to show signs of insecurity and may develop a fear of losing other things in their lives.
 Some feel like it is their doing that one parent left the other, and this creates rejection feelings.
 Unless a parent communicates why they are separating, a child may start feeling guilty that they are the cause for the parental separation.

 This is most evident among teens.
 Teens tend to blame one parent for the marriage breakdown or show resentment to one or both parents for the turmoil experienced in the family.

-However, each situation is unique and not every child will experience such feelings.
-In rare circumstances, does a child feel relieved by a separation – if this separation means few arguments.
+However, each situation is unique, and not every child will experience such feelings.
+In rare circumstances, does a child feel relieved by a separation – if this separation means fewer arguments?